Question:medium

 The Correct Option is A

-The correct provision is Section 57.
+So, the correct answer is Section 57.

 Was this answer helpful?